Wondering where to shop local in Toronto? Make an impact by supporting these buzzworthy female-led stores, restaurants and services.

 Cheekbone Beauty

-Founded by Jennifer Harper in 2016, Cheekbone Beauty is an Indigenous brand that honours her Anishinaabe roots.
-Not only are the products cruelty-free, but proceeds also go towards making a difference in the lives of Indigenous youth by addressing the educational funding gap.
+Founded by Jennifer Harper in 2016, Cheekbone Beauty is an Indigenous brand honouring her Anishinaabe roots.
+The products are cruelty-free, and proceeds go towards addressing the educational funding gap, making a difference in the lives of Indigenous youth.

-The beauty line itself, which consists of lipsticks, glosses and complexion products, is not only sustainably sourced but also made in Canada.
-Each shade of Cheekbone's liquid lipstick is named after an Indigenous woman working to better their community and the world.
+The beauty line consists of lipsticks, glosses and complexion products, and is not only sustainably sourced but also made in Canada.
+Each shade of Cheekbone’s liquid lipstick is named after an Indigenous woman working to better their community and the world.

 Sarisha Beauty